SmashedFrenzy16/Flash-Paint-Program/README.md

 ## Run

-- Put the `Main.as` code into the default `Main.as` script in a FlashDevelop project (choose the option `AS3 Project` when creating a new project).
+- Run the `PaintProg.swf` file in Adobe Flash Player.
-- Or run the `PaintProg.swf` file in Adobe Flash Player.
+- Or put the `Main.as` code into the default `Main.as` script in a FlashDevelop project (choose the option `AS3 Project` when creating a new project).